-Here is a sampling of Yale courses (primarily through the School of Forestry and Environmental Studies) that include a field component in a tropical country.
-See the course listing for current schedule information, and note that many of these require prior application or approval to register.
+Here is a sampling of Yale courses (primarily through the School of the Environment) that include a field component in a tropical country.
+See the course listing and search for 'tropical' for current schedule information.
+Note that many of these require prior application or approval to register.

 |Tropical Field Ecology||This course is designed to give students firsthand knowledge of tropical biology and the issues surrounding conservation of biodiversity in a developing nation.
 Using a case-study approach, topics covered include patterns of biodiversity, tropical forest dynamics, reforestation, species interactions and coevolution, climate change impacts, ecosystem services, and human land use.||Ecuador or Panama||F&ES 717b|